nathanawmk/ThreatMapper/README.md

 # Architecture

-A pictorial depiction of the Deepfence Architecture is below
+A pictorial depiction of the Deepfence Architecture is below:

 ![Deepfence Architecture](images/DF_Architecture.png)